Vaguery/html-to-kramdown/README.md

 - Should permit toggling of processing on a tag-by-tag basis (_e.g._, if the original document uses `em` for emphasis and `i` for Latin abbreviations or book titles, you should be able to retain the `i` tags while converting the `em` tags to kramdown)

+## ideally

+Round-trip testing: Take a blob of HTML code, convert it to kramdown syntax, render that as HTML, and expect the result to be syntactically identical.